SFusion: Self-attention based N-to-One Multimodal Fusion Block: Introduction

 Currently, existing fusion strategies to tackle this challenge can be broadly grouped into three categories: the arithmetic strategy, the selection strategy and the convolution strategy.
-As shown in Fig.~\ref{fig1}(a), in the arithmetic strategy, feature representations of available modalities are merged by an arithmetic function, such as averaging, computing the first and second moments or other designed formulas \cite{las:19,djm:19,hgc:16}.
+As shown in Fig.~\ref{fig1}(a), in the arithmetic strategy, feature representations of available modalities are merged by an arithmetic function, such as averaging, computing the first and second moments or other designed formulas \cite{djm:19,las:19,hgc:16}.
 For the selection strategy, as shown in Fig.~\ref{fig1}(b), each value of fused representation is selected from the values at the corresponding position of the inputs.
-The rule for selection can be defined as max, min or probability-based \cite{cjg:18,oap:21,cl:19}.
+The selection rule can be defined as max, min or probability-based \cite{cjg:18,cl:19,oap:21}.
 Although the above two fusion strategies are easily scalable to various data missing situations, their fusion operation is hard-coded.
 All available modalities contribute equally and their latent correlations are neglected.
 Unlike hard-coding the fusion operation, in the convolution strategy, the convolutional fusion network automatically learns how to fuse these feature representations, which is beneficial to exploiting the correlation between multiple modalities.
 However, as shown in Fig.~\ref{fig1}(c), this fusion strategy needs a constant number of data to meet the requirements of the input channels in the convolutional network.
-Therefore, it has to simulate missing data by crudely zero-padding or replacing it with similar modalities, which inevitably introduces a bias in computation and causes performance degradation \cite{nkk:11,zcv:20,cdj:19}.
+Therefore, it has to simulate missing data by crudely zero-padding or replacing it with similar modalities, which inevitably introduces a bias in computation and causes performance degradation \cite{cdj:19,nkk:11,lcr:21}.